-The emergence of HFT as a fundamental driver of trading activity on financial markets is a preeminent issue in the contemporary regulatory discourse.
-Market participants and regulators are concerned with the significance of computer-driven algorithms and are asking what probability of success human cognitive induced decision-making has when competing against rational algorithmic-driven opponents?
-Since HFT driven marketable orders would be expected to improve liquidity through the magnitude of trading volume that algorithmic strategies infuse (Hendershott, 2011), low frequency traders and regulatory bodies may be willing to accept HFT participation in modern financial markets provided that it can be shown that HFT is not negatively affecting other dimensions of market quality.
+The emergence of HFT as a fundamental driver of trading activity on financial markets is perhaps the most preeminent issue in the contemporary regulatory discourse.
+Current debates in the regulatory space are asking the question of how markets have come to be dominated by computer-driven algorithms and what probability of success does human cognitive induced decision-making have when competing against rational algorithmic-driven opponents?
+Since HFT driven marketable orders would be expected to improve liquidity through the magnitude of trading volume that algorithmic strategies infuse (Hendershott, 2011), low frequency traders and regulatory bodies may be willing to accept HFT participation in modern financial markets.

 The current regulation of HFT is fragmented in part due to the lack of consensus among the limited but growing academic research on the behavior of high frequency traders.
-A majority of academic research on the topic provides evidence supportive of the role that HFT play in improving market quality across dimensions of liquidity, price discovery and volatility (see Hendershott, Jones and Menkveld, 2011, and Brogaard, Hendershott and Riordan, 2013).
-Some studies find contradictory results (for example Zhang (2010))
+A majority of academic research on the topic provides evidence supportive of the role that HFT play in improving market quality across dimensions of liquidity, price discovery and volatility (see Brogaard, 2010, and Hendershott, Jones and Menkveld, 2011).
+However, limited access to relevant data and the lack of a universal definition of HFT have stalled the development of an overall consensus.
+Previous studies have used HFT data such as research samples provided by the exchange, raw trading data, and regulatory, industry or self identification methodologies (For example see, Brogaard, Hendershott and Riordan (2013), Kirilenko, Kyle, Samadi, Tuzan (2011), and Hendershott and Rioridan (2012) respectively).
+Breckenfelder (2013) and Frino et al. (2013) have access to information about which trading channel investors use the access the market and use this to identify algorithmic trading.